buddhigayashan/CEY-COIR-COMPANY/README.md

 - 📦 Warehouse Management

 ---

-## 🔧 My Contribution – Order & Delivery Management

-As the developer responsible for the **Order & Delivery Management** module, I implemented the following key features:
+🔧 My Contribution – Order & Delivery Management (with Chatbot Integration) I was fully responsible for the Order & Delivery Management module, which includes:

-- ✅ Order placement and real-time tracking
+✅ Order placement & real-time tracking

-- ✅ Delivery scheduling for both **local** and **export** operations
+✅ Delivery scheduling for local and export orders

-- ✅ Status management: pending, in-progress, delivered
+✅ Status lifecycle: Pending → In-progress → Delivered

-- ✅ Logistics and route coordination
+✅ Route coordination and logistics tracking

+✅ Chatbot integration to enhance user interaction by allowing users to:

+Learn more about our products

+Get information about our company and services

-- ✅ Admin panel for adding/editing/deleting orders & deliveries
+✅ Admin panel for full CRUD operations on orders & deliveries

-My work is located in the `bugfix` branch of the GitHub repository and includes both backend logic (Node.js + Express) and frontend interfaces (React.js + Tailwind CSS).
+The chatbot was built using custom logic in Node.js and React, designed to assist both new visitors and existing users by answering common questions and providing a user-friendly interface.
 ---

 ## 🛠️ Tech Stack